Stephanotis floribunda

 Stephanotis floribunda syn.
-S. jasminoides, the Madagascar jasmine, waxflower, Hawaiian wedding flower, or bridal wreath is a species of flowering plant in the family Apocynaceae, native to Madagascar.
+S. jasminoides, the Madagascar jasmine, waxflower, Hawaiian wedding flower, or bride's flower is a species of flowering plant in the family Apocynaceae, native to Madagascar.
 It is a twining, sparsely branched liana that can measure up to 6 m in length.

 Despite its common name, the species is not a "true jasmine" and not of the genus Jasminum.

 Description

 Growing to 6 m or more, it is an evergreen woody climber with oval leaves and clusters of pure white, waxy, intensely fragrant tubular flowers.
 The leather-like leaves are up to about 5 × 9 cm in size; they are glossy dark green.

 The flowers are waxy, star-shaped and highly scented, about 3 cm long, in clusters and are produced in summer.
 This vine flowers only on new growth, and thus pruning should be kept to a minimum, especially during the growth season.
 Flowers fade to yellow after several days and the deep, rich fragrance turns sour in smell.
 The flowers are in axillary umbels.
 The flowering period is from spring to fall.

 The wreath loop forms large plum-like fruits, which, however, rarely set in specimens cultivated as indoor plants.
 The ovoid-shaped fruits contain numerous seeds with pappus.